kanidm/kanidm/designs/downgrade.rst

 may accept changes and will continue to provide them to A and B (provided all other update resolution steps uphold).
-If we now revert B, the changes from A will not flow to B which has been downgraded, but C's changes that were accepted WILL continue to be acceptted by B. Similar with A. This means in a downgrade scenario that any data writen on upgraded nodes that are downgraded will be lost, but that all replication as a whole will still be valid.
+If we now revert B, the changes from A will not flow to B which has been downgraded, but C's changes that were accepted WILL continue to be accepted by B. Similar with A. This means in a downgrade scenario that any data written on upgraded nodes that are downgraded will be lost, but that all replication as a whole will still be valid.
 This is good!

 It does mean we need to consider that we have to upgrade data as it comes in from